Italian Caprese cake is the BEST flourless chocolate cake ever created! This chocolate and almond cake is fudgy, rich, and easy to make.

 Alternatively, place the chopped chocolate and butter in a microwave-safe bowl; microwave in 30-second intervals, stirring between each until melted.
 Set aside until needed.

-Separate the egg yolks from the egg whites, and set the latter aside.
+Step 2.
+Separate the egg yolks from the egg whites.

 You can do it by hand with a whisker, but if you have it, use a hand mixer, which makes the job definitely quicker and easier.

-Now, add in the melted chocolate and butter into the egg mixture, followed by the almond flour and mix with a spatula until combined.
+Now, add the melted chocolate and butter into the egg mixture, followed by the almond flour, and mix with a spatula until combined.

 The cake batter will be dense and quite compact, and that's totally ok.